A Travel Price Comparison for Spain Seville vs. Cadiz for Attractions, Food, Nightlife, and Old Town

 A week in Seville or Cadiz?

-You'll find theater and nightlife around the energetic destination of Seville.
+You'll find theater and nightlife around the elegant destination of Seville.
 The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 Lots of people come for the museums.
 One week is plenty of time to see everything, even with extra days to spare.

 It's hard to know how much time to spend in Cadiz.
 Many people enjoy the museums and nightlife when visiting Cadiz.
 Exploring the old town is a popular activity.
 One week may feel like too much time unless you plan to do a lot of relaxing.

-For some great organized tour ideas, see The Best 3-Week Tours in Spain, The Best Bicycle Tours in Spain, The Best Adventure Tours to Spain, and The Best Sightseeing Tours in Spain.
+For some great organized tour ideas, see The Best Family-Friendly Tours to Spain, The Best 10-Day Tours in Spain, The Best One Week (7-Day) Tours in Spain, and The Best 2-Week Tours in Spain.

 Which place is cheaper, Cadiz or Seville?

 These are the overall average travel costs for the two destinations.
+These travel costs come from the actual spending of real travelers.

-The average daily cost (per person) in Seville is €125, while the average daily cost in Cadiz is €152.
+The average daily cost (per person) in Seville is €151, while the average daily cost in Cadiz is €186.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Seville and Cadiz in more detail.

 Accommodation